 Areas That Require Laminated Glass

 Switchable privacy glass requires a thick laminated pane that contains a liquid crystal interlayer.
-This means that the minimal windows 4+ is required if this technical glass solution is specified.
+This means that the minimal windows 4+ are required if this technical glass solution is specified.

 Swimming Pool glazing